 Extract Linux Distribution

-Extension of the downloaded file is APPX but you can extract it with 7Zip.
-Try to extract it to a folder with the same name.
+The extension of the downloaded file is APPX, but you can extract it with 7-Zip.
+Extract it to a folder with the same name as the distribution.

-In an extracted folder you will find file install.tar.gz.
+In the extracted folder, you will find a file named install.tar.gz.
 The only step left is to import this file as a new instance of Linux in WSL.
-A WSL command contain 4 parts to import new instance:

-• –import This section show that you want to import new instance.
+• –import - Indicates that you want to import a new instance

-• Instance Name This is unique name, that let us access to instance in future.
+• Instance Name - A unique name that allows you to access this instance in the future

-• install.tar.gz Path This is a path of install.tar.gz file.
+• install.tar.gz Path - The path to the install.tar.gz file

 wsl --import Ubuntu-18.04_New C:\WSL\Data\Ubuntu-18.04-New C:\Downloads\Ubuntu18.04\install.tar.gz

-If you run the following command, you can see Ubuntu-18.04_New added as an available WSL instance.
+Run the following command to see Ubuntu-18.04_New added as an available WSL instance:

 wsl --list